comunica/Article-ISWC2023-SolidQuery/content/approach.md

 To provide a stable reference implementation that can be used for the experiments in this work and future research, our implementation focuses on extensibility and reusability.
-Our implementation is available as open-source at [https://github.com/comunica/comunica-feature-link-traversal](https://github.com/comunica/comunica-feature-link-traversal).
 Our implementation builds upon best practises in LTQP and lessons learned from [other implementations](cite:cites squin) including, the use of [client-side caching](cite:cites linktraversalcaching), the different [reachability semantics](cite:cites linktraversalfoundations),